VaibhavGovindwar/EasyCart-Billing-System/README.md

 @05,Coco-Cola,25.0,28
 ```
 - This file serves as the inventory data, which gets updated dynamically as products are purchased.
+- You can customize the dataset according to your requirements of product or you can update the inventory products

 ## Sample output:
 ```